Shining a Light on Immigration: Insights from Move 4 Human Rights Summer Edition

 This summer, Marie, Catherine, Rexhina, and Maria participated in the MDT Move 4 Human Rights Summer Edition.
 The two-week program was an opportunity for young people to bridge human rights theory and practice while building inclusive societies and addressing human rights issues.
-In an interview, Marie, Catherine, Rexhina, and Maria share their experiences from the program and offer insights into the impactful project they developed.
+This article shares their experiences and highlights the impactful project they developed during the program.

 Engaging Workshops

-During the first week, participants engaged in a series of workshops organized by Human Security Collective, Human Rights in the Picture, Our Bodies Our Voice, and Justice & Peace.
-These workshops provided valuable insights and tools for addressing human rights issues and insights into the practices of human rights organizations.
+In the first week, participants joined workshops organized by Human Security Collective, Human Rights in the Picture, Our Bodies Our Voice, and Justice & Peace.
+These sessions offered practical tools for addressing human rights issues and provided insights into how human rights organizations operate.

 Meeting New People